doubleunion/doubleunion-dot-org/pages/visit.md

 ### Accessibility

-77 Falmouth St is a ground-level retail-style space open to the sidewalk, no stairs or steps.
-It is flat inside.
+Our space is a ground-level retail-style space open to the sidewalk, no stairs or steps.
 It has an ADA-accessible bathroom.
+The majority of the space is flat inside, and it has a few stairs to additional workspace.

 ### Conduct while in the space